hanishkvc/prgs-nw-mcastplus-simpnwmon02/hkvc-notes.rst

 part of the URAck packet.
 The server informs about the total number of blocks involved in the current transfer to the client as part of URReq packet.

+NOTE: During ucast phase, by default the logic is implemented to ignore nw errors and inturn continue in a suitable manner, which doesn't impact the overall logic/flow much.

 Save & Resume
 ---------------